microsoft/DeepSpeedExamples/model_compression/cifar/README.md

 #### Install

 ``pip install torch torchvision``
-You will also need to install updated DeepSpeed verion, which contains the compression libarary
+You will also need to install updated DeepSpeed version, which contains the compression library

 #### Key File: train.py